noahehall/theBookOfNoah/0current/security/websecurity.md

 - HTTPS: hypertext transfer protocol secure: the most widely used form encryption on the web
   - obtain a certificate from a ceriticate authority and install it on your server
 - cryptography: the study of methods of encrypting and decrypting data
+- encryption key: a secret used to scramble data
+- decryption key: the corresponding key required to unscramble data
 - encryption algorithm: takes input data and scrambles it by using an encryption key

   - symmetric encryption: uses the same key to encrypt and decrypt data